sourcegraph/handbook/content/departments/engineering/dev/distribution/gitlab_native_local.md

         gitlab/gitlab-ce:latest
 ```

-> Important: Make sure if you run Gitlab on a port different from port 80 then the container port has to match the host port
+> IMPORTANT: Make sure if you run Gitlab on a port different from port 80 then the container port has to match the host port
 > so in this case 4080:4080.

 Once Gitlab is running it will set up configs in `~/sourcegraph-gitlab/gitlab-disk/config`.
 We need to tell it